peteroupc/peteroupc.github.io/randomfunc.md

 <a id=von_Mises_Distribution></a>
 ### von Mises Distribution

+In the following method, which generates a random number that follows a _von Mises distribution_, which describes a distribution of circular angles&mdash;

-The von Mises distribution describes a distribution of circular angles.
-In the pseudocode below, the `mean` is the mean angle, `kappa` is a shape parameter, and the method can return a number within &pi; of that mean.
+- `mean` is the mean angle,
+- `kappa` is a shape parameter, and
+- the method can return a number within &pi; of that mean.

 The algorithm below is the Best&ndash;Fisher algorithm from 1979 (as described in Devroye 1986 with errata incorporated).

     METHOD VonMises(mean, kappa)
         if kappa < 0: return error